Carlo Taube

-Carlo Sigmund Taube (born 4 July 1897 in Lodz, died 3 October 1944 in Auschwitz-Birkenau) was a Czech Jewish pianist, composer, and conductor who was murdered in the Holocaust.
+Carlo Sigmund Taube (4 July 1897 – 3 October 1944) was a Czech Jewish pianist, composer and conductor.

 Life

-Carlo Taube was born in the Lodz in Poland on 4 July 1897.
+Carlo Taube was born in the region of Galicia on 4 July 1897.
 He studied music in Vienna with Ferruccio Busoni and earned a living by performing in cafes in Vienna, Brno and Prague.
-Taube, his wife Erika and their child were deported from Prague to the Terezín (Theresienstadt) ghetto on 10 December 1941.
+Taube, his wife Erika and their child were deported from Prague to the Terezín (Theresienstadt Ghetto) on 10 December 1941.
 In April 1942 he conducted the first orchestra performance in the Terezín Magdeburg caserne, premiering his own Terezín Symphony.
 Taube gave a number of solo concerts and conducted the Terezín band and orchestra.
 He also performed in the café.
 Carlo and Erika Taube and their child were deported to Auschwitz-Birkenau about 1 October 1944 (arriving Auschwitz 3 October 1944), where they were murdered.

+His fellow survivor and holocaust survivor from Prague František R. Kraus, who stood right behind him during the selection upon the Birkenau Ramp, gave a postwar direct testimony about Taube's last moments:

+Carlo was thrown off the train with me...
+Quick, quick, quick!
+Canada is expelling us, just as we are, without a hat, without a coat, without luggage.
+It is raining, raining, the sky is crying over everything we can already see here on this embankment, behind the wires.
+We are drowning in the mud, the column of new arrivals is moving.
+Carlo is wading alongside me.
+We are approaching Mengele's tribunal at the station.
+An elegant SS officer, tall, handsome, stands here astride in a shiny greenish leather coat.
+He holds a whip in his left hand, with his right he points right, left, right, left, smiling.
+Around him are about fifteen other SS men, officers with whips, men with machine guns, and so many wolfdogs that one sees nothing but dogs and more dogs.
+Carlo walks in front of me.
+Mengele stops him.
+"Glasses?
+What are you?"
+Carlo, please don't say you play Rhapsody in Blue so beautifully!
+"Pianist and composer!"